default-services/components/README.md

 <br>

 ## 🐱‍👤 Develop
 Default is equipped with the latest and greatest tech stack, improve your developer portfolio by contributing to a modern open-source project like the Default component library.
-To learn more about contributing, see: [Contributing to Default](https://github.com/default-services/components/wiki/Contributing-to-Default).<br>
+To learn more about contributing, see:<br>[Contributing to Default](https://github.com/default-services/components/wiki/Contributing-to-Default).<br>
 <br>
 **To-do:**
 * Create "Loading" component.